-The Board of Administrators has the following advisory committees on 31.12.2019:
+The Board of Administrators has the following advisory committees on 31.12.2020:

 The Audit Committee consists of non-executive members of the Board of Administrators, with voting rights.
-It reports directly to the Board of Administrators and conducts a continuous independent activity to the Bank's Managing Board and has an advisory function.
+It reports directly to the Board of Administrators and conducts a continuous independent activity and has an advisory function.

 The Audit Committee usually meets 4 times a year or whenever necessary.